FIFO Mining Jobs Author: Mark Read

-FIFO jobs have many benefits that make the negative aspects worthwhile and many people enjoy the lifestyle, making it a long term and worthwhile career choice.
+FIFO work has a lot of benefits that make the negative aspects worthwhile and many people enjoy the lifestyle, making it a long term career choice.
 Other people choose to accept the challenges for a short period of time, in the hope of making fast financial gains.

-If you’re considering this type of work, try to negotiate a roster that suits your work/life balance and lifestyle and your might want to join a FIFO family support group.
-Consider your ability to stand working long hours away from home, as well as your family’s ability to cope without you, before committing to any FIFO mining jobs.
+If you’re considering this type of work, try to negotiate a roster that suits your work/life balance and lifestyle and you might want to join a FIFO family support group.
+Consider your ability to stand working long hours away from home, as well as your family’s ability to cope without you, before committing to any role offered.

-Please note - this page is meant as a general guide only and WESTjobs is not stating that all FIFO mining jobs fit the above criteria.
-WESTJobs is an online jobs site and not an employer or recruiter.
+Please note - this page is meant as a general guide only and WESTjobs is an online jobs site and not an employer or recruiter.
 We do not offer job positions ourselves.
 Please refer to our job & corporate advertisers.